Raymond Childs III

-Raymond Childs III (born October 30, 2003) is an American convicted mass murderer who was sentenced to 360 years in prison for the 2021 killings of six family members in Indianapolis, Indiana.
+Raymond Childs III (born October 30, 2003) is an American convicted mass murderer who was sentenced to 360 years in prison for the 2021 killings of five family members and an unborn child in Indianapolis, Indiana.
 At the time of the crime, Childs was 17 years old.

-Childs III was arrested the following day at a relative’s residence and was later indicted in connection with six shootings.
+Childs III was arrested the following day at a relative's residence and was later indicted in connection with six shootings.
 His first trial, held in July 2024, ended in a mistrial due to a courtroom disturbance involving a witness.
 A retrial commenced in October 2024 and concluded after five days with a guilty verdict on all charges.

 On March 10, 2025, Childs was sentenced to six consecutive life sentences as well as an attempted murder charge, totaling 360 years, for the murder convictions.

 Early life

+Raymond Ronald Lee Childs III was born, on October 31, 2003, the second oldest sibling among the four children living in the family home.
+His parents were Rhonda Smith and Raymond Childs Jr,a music producer and the founder of JusReal Records.
+At age 12, he moved into the Indianapolis, Indiana home of his biological father, Raymond Childs Jr., and his stepmother, Kezzie Childs.
+According to court testimony presented by a child developmental psychologist, Dr. James Henry, it was indicated that Childs struggled with feelings of abandonment and rejection after relocation, believing his mother no longer wanted to see him.
+However, his mother later testified that the father severely restricted her access to Raymond due to a rigid, highly protective parenting style.

-Raymond Ronald Lee Childs III, also known as Raymond Childs III, was raised in Indianapolis, Indiana.
-His father, Raymond Childs Jr, was a music producer and the founder of JusReal Records.
-The Childs family actively participated in youth-oriented programs such as Nu Street, Nu Path, and Nu Wave Inc., which focused on supporting and mentoring young people through music and related initiatives.
+His family actively participated in youth-oriented programs such as Nu Street, Nu Path, and Nu Wave Inc., which focused on supporting and mentoring young people through music and related initiatives.